Mahmoud-Ehab/yellow/README.md

 # About

 Yellow is an open-source, cross-platform, decentralized chat application.
 It can be used locally or globally; all that needed, to establish a connection between two users, is to share their ip addresses to on another.
 The front-end is mainly implemented with React Native, however, with a flexible design that would let it feasible to integrate Electron.js afterforward.
-On the other hand, the back-end is implemented with Express.js and Socket.io using the architecture specified in the back-end of [SFAWD](https://moehab.substack.com/i/118612228/backend).
+On the other hand, the back-end is implemented with Express.js and Socket.io.
 When a Yellow application (React/ElectorJS Application) gets started, it initially shall start its own socket server in the background.

 # UI Prototype